Leaky Condos Are Everywhere in Vancouver.

 4 ways to avoid buying a Leaky Condo

-1) Use a qualified, experienced Realtor who specialises in the area you are buying in.
+1) Use a qualified, experienced Realtor who specializes in the area you are buying in.

 Go with a Realtor who knows the product (like me!).
 It’ll save you time and money.

 2) Read the Strata Documents and any and all Engineering Reports

 Reading 2 years of Strata Council Minutes and most importantly any and all Engineering Reports and/or Envelope Assessments is the simplest way to know if you’re buying a leaky condo.
 Look for references to leaks, water ingress, repairs for water ingress, references to Engineering Reports or Envelope Assessments, or anything else that relates to repairing water damage.

 3) Make your offer Subject to Inspection by a Qualified and Certified Home Inspector.